How Much Weight Can You Lose On 1,000 Calories a Day?

 This sentiment is echoed in this 2011 study which suggests that small reductions in calorie intake e.g. 100 calories per day cooped with physical activity have a greater likelihood of producing long-term, sustainable weight loss.

-Based on ten findings of the study, a 1,000-calorie-a-day diet, therefore, treads the line between something that should be used by the general public and something that should be used more as a medical intervention.
+Based on ten findings of the study, a 1,000-calorie diet, therefore, treads the line between something that should be used by the general public and something that should be used more as a medical intervention.

 My interpretation of this is that it should really only be used for general weight loss by people that are already very light, and very inactive.